adobe-commerce/partner-day-accs/lab/admin-ui-sdk/Lab.md

         > A sample file is provided in the `lab/admin-ui-sdk/registration` folder.

+    - Open the `registration/index.js` and update the `seatNumber` constant with your assigned seat.

 2. Create the ExtensionRegistration component

     The ExtensionRegistration component allows to register the application using the `adobe/uix-sdk`.